Eastern Iowa Fiber & Dye Cooperative

 Plants include native dye/fiber plants as well as plants that have some kind of cultural or historical significance to Iowa.
 Plants range from indigo to coreopsis, from flax to numerous varieties of milkweed (which, when harvested responsibly, makes a great paper!).

 This garden turns artists into stewards of the land and the materials they use.
-We also have activated the garden with artworks and interventions, such as sculptures to artists’ books, and will be hosting several workshops in the fall.
+We also have activated the garden with artworks and interventions, such as sculptures to artists’ books, and hosted several workshops in the fall.